Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select all the active sessions
+Select all the active sessions.
+Use this as an extension method on SessionState

 ##### Returns